 If you ARE the registrant but NOT the administrative contact, and you cannot access your domain account, you will need to get the username and password from the administrative contact.

 If there is no contact information on the whois page, or it shows "private" or "Domains By Proxy", there may still be ways to access your domain account but it will be a bit of a hassle.
-We can help you with this.
+I can help you with this.

 Photos have to be properly prepared to add to a website.
 You can't just add a photo directly from a camera, as the file size will be too large (which will slow down the loading of your website), the dimensions of the photo will be wrong (photo will be too large to fit on the page, or if the website coding makes the photo smaller, the photo will appear blurry, bitmappy, or slightly distorted), and the photo may be too dark, too bright, too blurry, etc.

 You'll need to use a photo editing program to prepare the photo before you add it to the website.
-Here are some of the things that must be done to a photo to get it ready for the website (see more details in our blog entitled, "All About Website Photos"):
+Here are some of the things that must be done to a photo to get it ready for the website (see more details in my blog entitled, "All About Website Photos"):

 I already have a free website through Wix/ Weebly/ VistaPrint/ GoDaddy, etc.

 These large conglomerate companies are not web design firms.
 They utilize templates that tend to look generic and are built with code that is outdated and/or does not conform to current website architecture standards.
 Cheap labor from other countries are hired to simply cut and paste your information into a pre-existing template.
 Changes to wording is often wrought with misspellings and grammatical errors.
 Sometimes large blocks of your website text will be plagiarized from other websites, and Google penalizes plagiarized or duplicate content.
 Even worse, with companies like Dex Media and Hibu, you pay a monthly fee to "rent" the website, which you will never own.
-Please read our blog about "Dex Media (SuperMedia) and Hibu (YellowBook)".
+Please read my blog about "Dex Media (SuperMedia) and Hibu (YellowBook)".

 There are two reasons to have a company website.
 The first is of course to attract new customers.
 And the second is to provide information about your company to existing and prospective customers.
 A professional website can make the difference between someone hiring you or hiring your competition.
 Even if most of your business is word-of-mouth, here are some compelling reasons why you should still have a website:

 You could be the most honest person and do the best job in your industry, but first impressions are everything.
 Can you get away with not having a website?
 Perhaps, but keep in mind that those referrals will not last forever, and new customers can generate new referrals.
-Please read our blog on "How to Create an Online Presence Without a Website for FREE".
+Please read my blog on "How to Create an Online Presence Without a Website for FREE".

 Unless the person designing your website is a dedicated full-time web designer, this is a recipe for disaster.
 Would you trust this person to replace the roof on your house if they had "done a couple of roofs on the side" in the past?
 If not, then why have them delve into such an important part of your company's livelihood as your website?
 Just because they're not charging you doesn't mean it's free; there's a "lost opportunity" component to consider.
 A properly designed website can attract new clients, whereas a poorly designed site may not, or could even hurt your company's reputation if it's a terrible website.
 The income you lost from not having attracted those clients because of the poorly designed site, is the price you've paid for the website.